 Carlo Barck Prize

-Awarded by the ZfL for the first time in 2017, the Carlo Barck Prize honors dissertations in the field of literary and cultural studies that pose innovative questions and display original conception.
-The prize is awarded every two years, the prize money of 10,000 euros allocated as a six-month scholarship for a visiting stay at the ZfL.
+The Carlo Barck Prize is awarded every two years by the ZfL to promote young researchers.
+It honors dissertations in the field of literary and cultural studies that pose innovative questions and display original conception.
+The prize money of 10,000 Euros is awarded as a six-month fellowship at the ZfL.